Evictions of Residential Tenants in Texas

 District Court Pre-Emption

-Since district courts have original jurisdiction over title matters, the possibility exists that a district court may pre-empt the jurisdiction of a justice court.
+Since district courts have original jurisdiction over title matters, the possibility exists (although rare) that a district court may pre-empt the jurisdiction of a justice court.
 Pre-emption may occur when questions of title and possession are so intertwined that possession may not be determined without first determining title.
 In such cases, and only in such cases, may the justice court be deprived of jurisdiction by the district court.
 Bynum v.
 Lewis, 393 S.W.3d 916 (Tex.App—Tyler 2013, no pet.).

-If the concepts of possession and title are legally distinct, is it then possible to pursue a judgment for possession in justice court while also seeking the declaratory judgment of a district court regarding title?
+If the concepts of possession and title are legally distinct (reasonably severable), is it then possible to pursue a judgment for possession in justice court while also seeking the declaratory judgment of a district court regarding title?
 Yes.
 Moreover, the judgment rendered in the justice court as to possession is not determinative of the outcome of the district court proceeding.
 AAA Free Move Ministorage, LLC v.
 OIS Investments, Inc., 419 S.W.3d 522 (Tex.App.—San Antonio 2013, pet. denied).

-What if there is a wrongful foreclosure case pending in district court—can the district court enjoin (stop) an eviction taking place in justice court?
+What if there is a wrongful foreclosure case pending in district court—can the district court enjoin an eviction taking place in justice court?
 No. District courts have no jurisdiction to issue an injunction stopping an eviction.
 McGlothin v.
 Kliebert, 672 S.W.2d 231, 232 (Tex.
 1984); TMC Medical, Ltd. v.
 The Lasaters French Quarter Partnership, 880 S.W.2d 789 (Tex.App.—Tyler 1994, writ dism’d, w.o.j.).

 APPEALS FROM JUSTICE COURT

-Appeals to County Court
+Appeal to County Court

-Motions for new trial are not allowed in justice court eviction cases.
-However, within five calendar days of judgment, the losing party may (with or without good reason) appeal the justice court’s judgment to the local county court at law (Tex.
-R. Civ.
-P. 510.9).
 The appeal results in the file being sent to the county courthouse where it will be heard de novo (as a completely new case).
 This process arises from an interesting historical quirk: the justice court is not a court of record in Texas.
 No transcript is kept of the proceedings or testimony so the appeal to county court automatically vacates and annuls the justice court judgment and everything starts over at the county court level.
+The Property Code states:

 Appeal Bonds and Pauper’s Affidavits

-The justice of the peace will set a cash appeal bond which may be three times the monthly rent.
-Property Code Sections 24.00511 and 24.00512 require that the judgment expressly set the amount of the bond.
-Either party may then contest the bond amount within five days.
-However, the cash bond may be waived if the tenant files an affidavit stating that he or she cannot afford it.
+Cash bond may be waived if the tenant files an affidavit stating that he or she cannot afford it.
 The content of the pauper’s bond or pauper’s affidavit is prescribed by statute (Prop.
 Code Sec.
 24.0052) and is more complicated than it used to be.

 Once a pauper’s affidavit is filed, the landlord has the right to request a hearing and contest the affidavit by alleging that the tenant does in fact have sufficient resources for the bond.
 The tenant can be questioned on the subject of personal assets and income.
 It is generally pointless to go through this exercise, however, since pauper’s bonds are almost always approved by justices of the peace.
-The file is then turned over to the county court to be heard as a new case (Tex.
+The file is then turned over to the county court to be heard as a new case.
+Tex.
 R. Civ.
-P. 510.9(c)).
+P. 510.9(c).

 Jurisdictional Scope of Appeal